 - Keep copies of any email or messages between you, the seller, and the site.

-If you run into problems with a seller on an online marketplace, contact the seller immediately.
+Contact the seller immediately if you run into problems with a seller on an online marketplace.
 If that doesn’t work, contact the marketplace to report the seller.

 If you paid by credit or debit card, file a dispute with your credit or debit card company and withhold payment while the company investigates.